cassiogec/bank-api/README.md

 ```

 #### `POST /accounts`
-It will create a new account.
+It will create a new account. <br>
 Required Body Data Example:
 ```json
 {